freeCodeCamp/mail-for-good/README.md

 ![Image showing Mail 4 Good](docs/resources/hero.png)

-An app for sending millions of emails as cheaply as possible.
-Mail for Good uses AWS Simple Email Service to send bulk emails at $0.10 per 1000 emails.
+An app for sending millions of emails as cheaply as possible, Mail for Good uses AWS Simple Email Service to send bulk emails at $0.10 per 1000 emails.

 Mail for Good is fast and memory efficient, currently sending over 100 emails per second on a 1gb Digital Ocean VPS.